www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility-and-design/weekly-t43-ensure-that-website-design-is-accessible-and-good.md

 * Check static website with an analyzer: find public analyzer

 # Tasks
+* [ ] Alternating line and list elements color is independent of priority level.
+  The alternating color of lower priority items is too bright.
+* [ ] Consider Latvian style decorations for things like the footer bar.
+* [ ] Create in line action button style, that is not intrusive.
+We will probably use the same style as inline links.
 * [ ] Make error button in header a link to the error log.
 * [ ] Privacy pop up does not work nicely with multiple lines of text and small display.
 * [ ] Privacy pop up does not work on iPhone at all.